saitcakmak/contextual_rs/README.md

   found in the `wsc_experiments` folder and were run using the `main.py` (and other helpers).
 The docstrings and in-line comments in `main.py` were updated to explain what does what.
-It should be relatively straightforward to follow, though I would be happy to help out where needed (email / open a GitHub issue).
+It should be relatively straightforward to follow, though I would be happy to help out where needed.
+Feel free to open up a GitHub issue with any questions!

+NOTE: The runtimes reported for LEVI in the paper come from the experiment outputs labeled `<seed>_LEVI.pt` and the actual results come from the outputs labeled `<seed>_LEVI_new.pt`.
+This is due to some changes that were made to model fitting logic before running LEVI_new, which significantly reduced the common overhead shared with the other method.
+To keep things comparable, we reported the runtimes obtained using the previous version.